Leading the Way in Value-Based Leadership

 Can you tell me about what you do at Scouternas Folkhögskola?

 Imse: I am the project manager of an education program called Value-based Leadership.
-We want our students to discover and develop their leadership styles.
+We want our students to discover and develop their own individual leadership styles.
 Nowadays, I spend a lot of time developing the curriculum.
-We are exploring working more with team values by using congruence maps and group evaluations.
+We are exploring ways to work more with team values by using congruence maps and group evaluations.

-In the program, you find Scouts, of course.
-Still, the attendees also represent other fields of organizations, from individuals within startups and established companies, who all wish to expand their leadership skills.
+In the program you find Scouts of course, but the attendees also represent other fields of organizations, from individuals within startups as well as established companies, who all wish to expand their leadership skills.

 So, how does it work?

-Imse: Everyone makes a ranking and gets a value map, and then we work with storytelling.
-During this phase, we get to know each other through our values and build self-awareness.
-We find our language and our way of relating to our values.
+Imse: Everyone makes a ranking and gets a value map, then we work with storytelling.
+During this phase we get to know each other through our values, while we also build self-awareness.
+This is a way to find your own language and your way of relating to your own values.
 Then we’re off to the Leadership Island.

-Imse: It’s the Scouts’ education system, where we focus on the individuals to challenge themselves.
-You step ashore on this fictive island and stand at the pier.
+Imse: It’s the Scouts' education system, where we focus on the individuals to challenge themselves.
+You step ashore on this fictive island, and you stand at the pier.
 Then, you can choose where you want to go.
-You create your path according to your interests and the skills you want to develop.
+You create your own path according to the interests you have and the skills you want to develop.

 How did you encounter Point of Value?

-Imse: I have always been interested in value-driven leadership.
-Somewhere along the way, Point of Value and I found each other.
-It has been a successful collaboration from the very start.
+Imse: I have always been interested in value-driven leadership, and somewhere along the way Point of Value and I found each other, and it has been a successful collaboration from the very start.

 How has working with values made a difference?

-Imse: We all have different experiences and values, and we make the best use of them when we can pinpoint them.
+Imse: We all have different experiences and values, and we make the best use of them when can pinpoint them.
 All my students make great inner journeys during the course.
-Many say that ranking has helped them put their values into words, widening their self-awareness.
-Knowing your values help some make significant life changes: resign, break up with their partner, or move abroad.
+Many say that ranking has helped them put their values into words, which has widened their self-awareness.
+Knowing your values help some make big life changes: they resign, maybe break up with their partner or move abroad.